rainwangphy/Oscillator-Simulation/README.md

 # Oscillator-Simulation
-A coupled oscillator simulation in Matlab
+A coupled mass oscillator simulation in Matlab